static-web-server/static-web-server/docs/content/migration.md

-# Migration from v1 to v2
+# Migrating from v1 to v2

 The `v2` introduces notable changes including new features, performance improvements and new targets support like ARM64 and OSes like FreeBSD.